 Tantric texts are the metaphysics or science of the Vedas and Āyurveda is derived from these same texts.
 Tantra explains prāṇa and the Āyurvedic texts elaborate on prāṇa.
 The comprehension of Āyurveda can therefore deepen your understanding and experience of the tantric principles.

 An Āyurvedic lifestyle means that one lives in harmony with the rhythm of nature – the seasons and the circadian rhythm (“24-hour internal body clock”).
 To have an organic view of the body, it is important to have a vision of an organic living science: Āyurveda, the science (veda) of life (āyur).
 It is an essential notion in both Tantra and Āyurveda to optimise, ascend and ultimately transcend the body, mind and soul, which operate as a holistic expression.

 Āyurveda differs from allopathic or Western medicine as the approach focuses on the individual’s unique nature or constitution (prakṛti) and perceives any problems as a dynamic imbalance, rather than a concrete disease state.
 This approach locates and treats the root of the imbalance, rather than just treating the symptoms.

-During your stay at the ashram, you will have access to our resident Āyurvedic doctor.
-Dr Arun offers consultations and lectures on the science of Āyurveda, with a focus on how you can integrate the principles into your life.
-Through his lectures you will be able to understand your constitution and the dynamic changes that take place in the body through the doṣas – vata, pitta, and kapha.
+During your stay at the ashram, you will have access to our resident Āyurvedic doctor offering consultations and lectures on the science of Āyurveda, with a focus on how you can integrate the principles into your life.
+Through these lectures you will be able to understand your constitution and the dynamic changes that take place in the body through the doṣas – vata, pitta, and kapha.

 (Doṣa definition – that which spoils or impairs the quality of the body when in imbalance / that which in a balanced state provides health to the body.)